Netanyahu delays judicial overhaul after mass protests

-JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu on Monday announced a delay in his judicial overhaul plan, saying he wanted to give time to seek a compromise over the contentious package with his political opponents.
+JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu announced a delay in his judicial overhaul plan Monday, saying he wanted "to avoid civil war” by making time to seek a compromise over the contentious package with political opponents.

 Netanyahu made the announcement after two days of large protests against the plan.